MerGatto/Titan-Veiled-Tempest/README.md

-# ToxicTitan
+# Titan: Veiled Tempest

 **WARNING:** This is a StationeersMods Plugin Mod.
 It requires BepInEx to be installed with the StationeersMods plugin.
 See: [StationeersMods](https://github.com/jixxed/StationeersMods)

 ## Description
-ToxicTitan is my attempt at creating a more challenging alternative to Europa, inspired by *vivi* and *murk*.
+'Titan: Veiled Tempest' is my attempt at creating a more challenging alternative to Europa, inspired by *vivi* and *murk*.
 This version features two different weather events:
 - **Acid Methane Rain (Volatiles)** - Most commonly occurring.
 - **Snow Storms** - Less frequent but still hazardous.

-These world settings can function independently, but for the intended experience, installing [StationeersMods](https://github.com/jixxed/StationeersMods) is recommended.
+These world settings can function independently, but for the intended experience, installing [StationeersLaunchPad](https://github.com/StationeersLaunchPad/StationeersLaunchPad) is required.

-## Features with StationeersMods Installed
+## Features with StationeersLaunchPad Installed
 - The **first weather event** occurs **after 1 day** instead of 7.
 - The **first weather event** is always **Acid Rain**.
 - **Acid Rain** and **Snow Storms** do *not* trigger forced follow-up events (e.g., 'Regular' rain).